In-depth view on policies

 After selecting the required policies click save to confirm your choice.

 To manage users' policies open the user details modal, click the vertical ellipsis and choose "Change membership".
 This will switch the modal to the edit mode where you will be able to change the user policies.
-Please note that you can only assign policies that are linked to the group in which you are editing a person.
+You can only assign policies that are linked to the group in which you are editing a person.

 Click save to confirm your choices.